citusdata/citus_docs/ref_arch/multi_tenant.rst

 Sharing Data Between Tenants
 ----------------------------

 Up until now all tables have been distributed by :code:`company_id`, but sometimes there is data that can be shared by all tenants, and doesn't "belong" to any tenant in particular.
-For instance all companies using this example ad platform might want to get geographical information for their audience based on IP addresses.
+For instance, all companies using this example ad platform might want to get geographical information for their audience based on IP addresses.
 In a single machine database this could be accomplished by a lookup table for geo-ip, like the following.
 (A real table would probably use PostGIS but bear with the simplified example.)

 ::